ansys/pysam-sysml2/README.rst

 Overview
 ========

-PySam SysML2 provides a Python scripting interface for SysML2 models.
+PySAM SysML2 provides a Python scripting interface for SysML2 models.
 It loads models from any SysML2 tool that implements the standard API.
 The loaded model maps into a Python object, allowing you to manipulate, browse, and edit it.
 You can then push modifications back to your modeling tool.

-PySam SysML2 works with the Ansys SysML2 modeling tool, `Ansys System Architecture Modeler (SAM) <https://www.ansys.com/products/connect/ansys-system-architecture-modeler>`_.
+PySAM SysML2 works with the Ansys SysML2 modeling tool, `Ansys System Architecture Modeler (SAM) <https://www.ansys.com/products/connect/ansys-system-architecture-modeler>`_.

 Prerequisites
 =============

-PySam SysML2 requires `Python <https://www.python.org/downloads/>`_ 3.10 or later.
+PySAM SysML2 requires `Python <https://www.python.org/downloads/>`_ 3.10 or later.

 Documentation
 =============

-The PySam SysML2 documentation includes four sections:
+The PySAM SysML2 documentation includes four sections:

-- `Getting started`_: Explains how to install PySam SysML2 and set up a project.
+- `Getting started`_: Explains how to install PySAM SysML2 and set up a project.
-- `User guide`_: Explains how to connect to PySam SysML2, work with models and diagrams, and find required information.
+- `User guide`_: Explains how to connect to PySAM SysML2, work with models and diagrams, and find required information.
-- `API reference`_: Describes PySam SysML2 functions, classes, and methods.
+- `API reference`_: Describes PySAM SysML2 functions, classes, and methods.
-- `Examples`_: Provides some examples of how to use PySam SysML2.
+- `Examples`_: Provides some examples of how to use PySAM SysML2.

 License
 =======

-The PySam SysML2 project uses the MIT license.
+The PySAM SysML2 project uses the MIT license.
 Read the full text of the license in the `MIT <https://opensource.org/licenses/MIT/>`_ file.

 .. _getting started: ...
 .. _user guide: ...